Pyogenics/WOTBSCPGFormat/docs/SC2.md

 # SC2

-Assembles the corresponding `scg` file's polygon groups into a meaningful hierarchy and properties.
+Assembles the corresponding `scg` file's polygon groups into a meaningful hierarchy of nodes and properties.

 ```cpp
 struct SC2 {